naniram/web-app-pneumonia-xray-image-classifier/README.md

 # Pneumonia Xray image classifier

 It is a web-based application that uses a deep learning model to classify chest X-ray images as either pneumonia or normal.
-The application is built with Flask, and the model is trained using TensorFlow.
+The application is built with Flask, and the model is trained using TensorFlow.The dataset can be downloaded from kaggle: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 ## Model Description